gcallah/BookReviews/wilkinson.md

 But "nature", unless we embrace some form of pantheism, is not the sort of thing that can have problems that need to be solved.
 Why would it be a problem for "nature" if all hominids went extinct because the females of the species could not survive birth?
 In fact, it is estimated that roughly 99% of species that have ever existed are now extinct.
-If "nature" views this as a problem, apparently it does not view it as much of a problem!
+If "nature" views this as a problem, apparently it does not view it as much of one!
 To be fair, Wilkinson is hardly alone in mistakenly assigning agency to an abstract concept like nature: many professional biologists commit the same error.
 (Just search the Internet for "Nature solves this problem" to find examples.)